Coltan,Gorillas and Mobile Phones

 We need to help these animals because every animal deserves to live its up to use

-our future is unclear but most important the animals future if
+to help if we don't our future is unclear but most important the animals future if

 one animal becomes extinct eventually they all will!